Lenny-Lee-ustb/ASOC-ROMA/Spwan_robot_README.txt

 asoc_lower_controller.sh needs authority to run:
 	sudo chmod a+x asoc_lower_controller.sh

-SpimTest demo1 needs root authority to run:
+spi-encoder demo1 needs root authority to run:
 	sudo su

 asoc_lower_controller has 2 CANs, and they need to be initialized as follow: